THE EASTERN CATHOLIC CHURCHES

 The Eastern Christian Churches of Armenia

 Armenian Christians trace their heritage to the Apostles Bartholomew and Jude Thaddeus.
 Through the influence of St. Gregory the Illuminator, ancient Armenia was the first nation to adopt Christianity as its state religion under King Tiridates III in 301.
 A cathedral was built at Etchmiadzin, near Yerevan, which remains the center of the Armenian Church.
 In 506 the Church of Armenia rejected the Council of Chalcedon and became the Armenian Oriental Orthodox Apostolic Church.
-The Armenian Oriental Orthodox today have six million members and celebrate their liturgy in Armenian.
-The Armenian Apostolic Church is noted for their historic Cathedral of St. James in the Armenian Quarter of Jerusalem.
+The Armenian Oriental Orthodox Churches today have six million members and celebrate their liturgy in Armenian.
+The Armenian Apostolic Church is noted for the historic Cathedral of St. James in the Armenian Quarter of Jerusalem.